joshuajohnson-lab/linux-sysadmin-labs/README.md

 **Step 6: Verify Setgid Behaviour**

-The ‘s’ in drwxrws--- means the setgid bit is active.
-This ensures new files inherit the directory’s group (devs) rather than the user’s primary group.
+The `s` in `drwxrws---` means the setgid bit is active.
+This ensures new files inherit the directory’s group `devs` rather than the user’s primary group.
 Example: if johnny creates a file:
 ``` bash
 sudo -u johnny touch /srv/project/notes.md